 News takes the wildfire express in small towns.
-Brady had heard about the visits to Mrs. Keller.
-How upset she had been when Thom and then Maddie and Robbie had visited her.
-He wasn’t sure why they went to see her in that old folks’ home though.
-That detail wasn’t part of the gossip.
-Just that the old lady had to be sedated following a major meltdown.
-She’s off her rocker, that one, Brady mused.
-She’ll be talking about things best forgotten one of these godforsaken days.
+Brady had heard about the visits to Margaret in the hospital.
+How upset she had been when George and then Maddie and Robbie had visited her.
+He didn’t know the particulars.
+The scuttlebutt was that she had some sort of accident.
+Brady hoped she wasn’t under any strong medication.
+She’ll be talking about things best forgotten if she’s not careful.
 His memories clamored for attention.
 His thoughts moved dangerously forward.

 Brady shook his head, sending that way of thinking into the corners.
-His bloodshot eyes peered through the cigarette smoke at the TV; some murder movie was on.
-It wasn’t important.
-He’d seen it before.
-He’d seen them all before.
+His bloodshot eyes peered through the cigarette smoke at the TV.

 He glanced around his neglected living room.
 The one luxury he allowed himself, if you’d call it a luxury, was a cat.
 He’d had many cats over the years.
 Always one at a time though.
-When each one eventually croaked or ran off, he’d find a new one.
-There was no shortage of feral strays lurking in odd places around town.
-The latest was a coal black demon he called Flak.
+When each one eventually croaked or ran off, another one always found its way to his doorstep.
+The latest was a jet demon he called Flak.
 That cat could destroy anything within a ten foot radius without so much as a howdy-do.
-He could do some serious damage to furniture and tender flesh alike just because he felt like it.
+Flak could do some serious damage to furniture and tender flesh alike simply because he felt like it.
 Brady liked that.
-An evil, always defensive cat suited him.
+An evil cat always on the defensive suited him just fine.

 The subject of Brady’s introspection was curled up at the other end of the couch.
-He lifted his head and studied Brady through yellow eyes.
-The damned thing can read my mind.
-Brady knew better than to reach out to pet him.
+Flak lifted his head and studied Brady through yellow eyes.
+The damned thing can read my mind, thought Brady.
+He knew better than to reach out to pet him.
 His scarred fingers curled around his lukewarm beer.
 Flak yawned and flicked his tail; eyes becoming slits.
 Thoughtful.
 Watching.
 Brady’s cats over the years had run the full range of cat attitudes.
 Sweet, wary, loving, indifferent, and playful.
 Most had been playful.
 Not Flak.
-Flak was none of those things.
+Flak was none of the above.
 Flak was a hateful ball of menace.
 Brady fed and watered him and gave him a warm place to live.
 That was it.
 Brady sometimes missed the cuddly ones.
 But Flak fit him better.
-Fit the type of person the town made him out to be.
 The type of person he was on the inside.
 He hadn’t always been like this.
 He had a girlfriend in his younger days.
 Had dreams.
 He had ambition and love and warmth.
 Those things disappeared when he thought he was choosing right over wrong.
 When he thought he was righting a wrong.
 But he was the one who was wrong.
 They had all been wrong.

 He was so damned tired.